Liu-Hy/Food-Bank-Network-Simulation/README.md

 Each module has its own main function to test the specific operation of the module.

 The main simulation runs in run_simulation.py, with the following environment variables:

 -num_days = 28  # number of days to run simulation

 -inflation_rate = 1.08

--num_food_banks=10 #take top n foodbanks from dataframe -network_distribution=True # set to False to stop network exchange
+-num_food_banks=10 #take top n foodbanks from dataframe

+-network_distribution=True # set to False to stop network exchange

+When it is run, the main method will save daily food waste and weekly average utility to the plots/ directory, as well as printing the average weekly utility and the average waste to the console.

 ## Data and sources
-We were inspired by a [previous project] (https://github.com/kinjal-shah4/2021Fall_finals).
+We were inspired by a [previous project](https://github.com/kinjal-shah4/2021Fall_finals).
 Our underlying data on the locations of food banks and the food insecure population served by each food bank are from this project.

 We curated additional information through interviews with the Eastern Illinois Food Bank and Wesley Food Pantry conducted by Haoyang.

-We also downloaded 10 years of price data from the [Bureau of Labor Statistics] (https://www.bls.gov/regions/mid-atlantic/data/averageretailfoodandenergyprices_usandmidwest_table.htm) for each good.
+We also downloaded 10 years of price data from the [Bureau of Labor Statistics](https://www.bls.gov/regions/mid-atlantic/data/averageretailfoodandenergyprices_usandmidwest_table.htm) for each good.

-For each food bank, we obtained data on the GDP per capita of the associated metro area from [Wikipedia] (https://en.wikipedia.org/wiki/List_of_U.S._metropolitan_areas_by_GDP_per_capita)
+For each food bank, we obtained data on the GDP per capita of the associated metro area from [Wikipedia](https://en.wikipedia.org/wiki/List_of_U.S._metropolitan_areas_by_GDP_per_capita)

 We also conducted additional research on the annual pounds of food distributed and annual programming budget from the financial disclosures of specific food banks.
 When not found, this data was filled by linear regression with the food insecure population.